ASFHyP3/satchip/README.md

 - `Ymd-Ymd`: The date range to select imagery from.
 For example, `20250112-20250212` selects imagery between January 12 and February 12, 2025.
 - `MAX_CLOUD_PCT`: For optical data, this optional parameter lets you set the maximum amount of cloud coverage allowed in a chip.
 Values between 0 and 100 are allowed.
 Cloud coverage is calculated on a per-chip basis.
 The default is 100 i.e., no limit.
 - `STRATEGY`: Lets you selected what data inside your date range will be used to create chips.
 Specifying `BEST` (the default) will create a chip for the image closest to the beginning of your date range that has at least 95% spatial coverage.
 Specifying `ALL` will create chips for all images within your date range that have at least 95% spatial coverage.
-- `OUTPUT_DIR`: Specifies the directory where the image chips will be saved.
+- `CHIP_DIR`: Specifies the directory where the image chips will be saved.
 If not specified, this defaults to your current directory.
 - `IMAGE_DIR`: Specifies the directory where the full-size satellite images will be downloaded to.
-If this argument is not provided, the images will be stored in the `IMAGES` directory within `OUTPUT_DIR`.
+If this argument is not provided, the images will be stored in the `IMAGES` directory within `CHIP_DIR`.

 Currently supported datasets include:
 - `S2L2A`: Sentinel-2 L2A data sourced from the [Sentinel-2 AWS Open Data Archive](https://registry.opendata.aws/sentinel-2/)